andrewhood125/establish/README.md

 ========
 ![Guido](http://i.imgur.com/dCztLhK.jpg)

-Let Guido give you a peet stop!
 Automatically configure your development environment.

+Currently supporting: Mac, Debian, and *Ubuntu (in progress)*

-Note: This project is still in early dev stages.
+*Note: This project is still in early dev stages.*

 Usage